shrikrishnau/COVID_Data_Analysis_using_SQL/README.md

 ## About the data set
-* The dataset was sourced from Kaggle.
+* The dataset was sourced from [Our World in Data](https://ourworldindata.org/covid-deaths)
 * This dataset contains data of top 1000 movies as per rating from the yeaar 1920 till the year 2020.